Braid Way

 Marlo Alley (until 1930)

-This alley appears, unlabeled, in the 1876 Hopkins atlas as part of a development called Fairhaven.[1]
-It was originally named Marlo Alley.
+This alley was laid out in the Fairhaven plan of lots, recorded in 1872, though that plan did not give it a name.[1]
+At some point it was named Marlo Alley.
 It was renamed Braid Way in 1930.[2]

 Bob Regan includes "Braid" in his "Streets of Pittsburgh" crossword puzzle, clued as "To interweave or twine three or more separate strands of one or more materials."[3]
 Unfortunately this is just a dictionary definition of the word braid and gives no particular information about the origin of the street name.